There are many complications that can occur following gastric banding. It is helpful to divide these into early and late post-surgical complications.

 Connector tube or port complications

-Tube disconnection can be visible on radiographs as discontinuity in the tube catheter.
+Tube disconnection can be visible on radiographs as a discontinuity in the tube catheter.
 This is usually at the junction with the port or band.
 Fluoroscopic examination with the injection of 5 mL of contrast into the tube port can show a contrast blush to confirm the site of leakage.

 Port-site infection which is not evident externally can be assessed with ultrasound to look for abscess formation.